 Select the Allow viewing from the Internet check box.

 Note This option allows any computer connected to the network to view your model.
-You should never select this box when you want your model to be private or confidential.
+Do not select this box when you want your model to be private or confidential.

 On the client computer, open your HTML5-enabled